-Stephanie Lewicky is Senior Manager of Futures & Forex, TD Ameritrade.
+Stephanie Lewicky is Senior Manager of Trader Education, TD Ameritrade.
 Stephanie also serves as a contributor on Futures, a daily broadcast on TD Ameritrade Network, media affiliate of TD Ameritrade, that provides futures market commentary.

 A veteran of the financial markets for nearly 20 years, Stephanie is responsible for the strategy that grows TD Ameritrade’s futures business through client acquisition, product development, and investor education.

 Stephanie has been with TD Ameritrade since 2004.
 She managed order routing for retail trading, maintained existing and developed new vendor relationships, and promoted client advocacy.
 In 2014, she accepted a position as Project Manager for thinkpipes®, working in tandem with the Institutional Trader Desk and Trading Services team.